 If you are an artist and you wish to participate in the project in France, write to us at firstname.lastname@example.org

 They support and participate to Les Murs d’Audubon

-With more than a century of commitment and a network of local associations active throughout the country, the LPO is now the leading association for the protection of nature in France.
-The LPO counts more than 60 000 members and more than 8 000 volunteers, join them!
+With over a century of commitment and a network of local associations active throughout the country, the LPO is now the leading nature protection association in France.
+The LPO has over 60,000 members and more than 8,000 volunteers – join them!

 Les Murs d’Audubon is run by COAL in collaboration with partners throughout France.